zhalifunas/font-awesome-pro/font-awesome-pro-6.5.2-web/readme.md

-# Font Awesome Pro V. 6.5.2
+# Font Awesome Pro V.6.5.2

-<div style="position:center"> we reffer you to buy from it official website, this version grabbed for only trial.</div>
+***we reffer you to buy from it official website, this version grabbed for only trial, do not use it for commersial purposes!***